ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 | Noninstitutionalized group quarters population   | Noninstitutionalized GQ population     |
 +--------------------------------------------------+----------------------------------------+

+Birth spacing: When we initialize newborns during the sim, we choose their parent first and then we give the child things like the parents last name, the parents address, etc, then we make sure the parent doesn't have another child for at least 9 months.

+When we initialize all simulants at the start of the sim, some people are initialized as "biological child" of the reference person in terms of their "relationship to head of household".
+In this case we also give them the same last name, etc. (we do this for simulants initialized as the parent of reference person.)

+A related limitation/simplification in our current approach is that when we initialize a household at the start of the sim that includes a reference person who likely recently gave birth (e.g. an age 32 female reference person and an age 0 biological child) we currently don't mark the reference person as having had a child, and so they are eligible to give birth again the next month.
+We could make this more complicated in the future.

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that